tannerkrewson/lansite/README.md

 ## Install:
 1. Clone this repo however you prefer.
 2. Open CMD and run: npm install
-3. Then run: npm install socket.io
-4. Finally, to open the server, run: node server.js
+3. Finally, to open the server, run: node server.js
-5. Visit localhost:3000 in your browser to test.
+4. Visit localhost:3000 in your browser to test.

 ## Server Console Commands:
 ###NOTE: Box names are case-sensitive.